 - Leave the washer door ajar or the lid propped open after use to help dry out remaining moisture.

-Find the right washing machine parts with Repair Clinic
+Find the right washing machine parts and cleaning products with Repair Clinic